Scholarships and Fellowships

 Multiple scholarships ranging from one-half tuition to full tuition and a $6,000 per year research assistantships are awarded to students committed to promoting the advancement of the American Indian population and tribal affairs.

 The W.W.
 Cooper Scholarships are merit-based scholarships established in honor of the school's first dean.
 This scholarship is awarded to outstanding applicants to the MSPPM program.

-Women in Transportation Fellowships
+Women in Intelligent Transportation Fellowships

-The Women in Transportation Fellowship will be awarded to an outstanding female student who has, within the standard application for admission, demonstrated an interest and commitment to Intelligent Transportation Systems.
+The Women in Intelligent Transportation Fellowship will be awarded to an outstanding female student who has, within the standard application for admission, demonstrated an interest and commitment to Intelligent Transportation Systems.
 This half- tuition to full-tuition scholarship will be awarded each year to an incoming student who is entering the Master of Science in Public Policy and Management (MSPPM) or Master of Information Systems Management (MISM) degree programs.